Grad. Dip. Phys; M Sc. (Manip)

-As a dancer at the London Contemporary Dance Theatre and later working as a physiotherapist with dancers and actors in London’s West End, her passion for movement therapy was born.
+As a dancer at the London Contemporary Dance Theatre and working as a physiotherapist with dancers and actors in London’s West End, her passion for movement therapy was born.